ig3/srf-scheduler/README.md

 calculate the new card mode.
 It is a factor in calculating the estimated forward looking average study time.

+### getAverageStudyTimePerDay

+Returns an exponentially weighted moving average of study time per day as seconds per day.
+The smoothing factor, alpha, is a function of the number of days averaged: `2 / (days + 1)`.
+The `days` are intervals of 86400 seconds (24 hours), counting back from current, limited to days since first review.
+Days without study are included in the average.
+The default window is 7 days.

 ### getCountCardsDueToday

 Returns the number of cards to be reviewed between now and the end of the